Purple

 My job as practitioner was to guide parents on this journey.
 It is a very humbling experience, watching a parent and child grow and learn together.
 This passion continued with me when I returned to teaching in schools, where I introduced Peep groups to support the transition for parents and their children who were starting school.
 I wish I had known what I know now when my children were young!

-When I saw the role with Peeple for an Adult Learning Development Manager I was so excited to be a part of its development and growth, and even more excited to be welcomed on board.
+When I saw the role with Peeple for Qualifications Manager I was so excited to be a part of its development and growth, and even more excited to be welcomed on board.
 Every parent wants the best for their child, but there is no manual attached at birth!
 Peep offers a supportive non-judgmental environment where parents can learn how to support their children and connect with peers who they often form lasting friendships with.
 Look out for groups near you in family hubs, libraries, schools and other community venues, and if there aren’t any, ask your Local Authority.

 email: pathway@peeple.org.uk | website: Peep Progression Pathway | Peep Progression Pathway Training for Practitioners